danny-baker/deploy-beast-datascience-vm/README.md

 For non-GPU applications in data engineering and M/L, I think the D/E series get you a solid all-rounder setup with up to 96 cores and 672GiB RAM in a single instance, plus many options to suit a specific project.
 For example, an 'E16as_v4' will get you 16 x 2.35Ghz cores, 128GiB RAM and 256GB of temporary SSD storage for about $1USD/hr.

 If you are doing something crazy, the M series are straight out beasts and single instances can clock out to 416 cores and 11,400Gb RAM.
-I mean I don't know what you would use these for in datascience and they are, to be fair, more suited to hardcore enterprise applications.
+I mean I don't know what you would use these for in datascience.
+These are, to be fair, more suited to hardcore enterprise applications.
 But they are there.

 And for the rapidly evolving deep-learning folk, the new [N-series](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-gpu?context=/azure/virtual-machines/context/context) are for you.
-There are a number of variants and classess within but in essence you can customise the VM to get fractional access to GPU (e.g. 0.25GPU core) to 4 dedicated GPU cores per node.
-And you have access to Nvidia Tesla T4 and M60, Volta V100, AMD Radion Mi25 bolted to vms with latest generation CPU core banks from 4-64 cpu cores.
+There are a number of variants and classess within but in essence you can customise the VM to get fractional access to GPU/TPU (e.g. 0.25GPU core to 4 dedicated GPU cores per node).
+You have direct access to Nvidia Tesla T4 and M60, Volta V100, AMD Radion Mi25 bolted to vms with latest generation CPU core banks from 4-64 cpu cores.
 I should note these are not available in the Free Trial, you must go to a paid plan.
 These are serious and I imagine what many of you might want to try.
 It's also worth mentioning here that Microsoft isn't known as the big player in GPU cloud offerings.
-It's fair to say this is Google and another of others.
+It's fair to say this is Google and others.
 Bottom line is most of them offer GPU options and if this is critical to your work, then it's worth researching options.
+If GPU is not crazy essential, I think Azure is a great option for trying out dedicated cloud hardware because of the ease of deployment now with the new Bicep language.

 The quick and dirty profile of machine types and what to care about for data science applications.
-There are many subvariants so this is just a flavour.
+There are many subvariants so this is just a flavour to give you an idea of specs and cost ranges.

 | Series | Profile                                            | CPU Cores   | GPU Cores    | RAM (GiB)        | Cost ($US/hr) | Verdict                                                                      |
 |:------:|:--------------------------------------------------:|:-----------:|:------------:|:----------------:|:-------------:|:----------------------------------------------------------------------------:|